graphile/worker/README.md

 So that you may redirect logs to your preferred logging provider, we have enabled you to supply your own logging provider.
-Overriding this is currently only available in library mode.
+Overriding this is currently only available in library mode (see [Logger](#logger)).
 We then wrap this logging provider with a helper class to ease debugging; the helper class has the following methods:

 - `error(message, meta?)`: for logging errors, similar to `console.error`
 - `warn(message, meta?)`: for logging warnings, similar to `console.warn`